sostenesapollo/brigaa-bot/readme.md

 - [x] I'll not store the files in my server.. it would consume a lot of gbs

 - [x] Login via telegram
+- [ ] Store user data and credentials inside a db to auto login and update user data in db (just text and links)
+- [x] Generating schedule image
+- [x] Send schedule image via telegram
 - [x] Login error message via telegram

-- [ ] Store user data and credentials inside a db to auto login and update user data in db (just text and links)